Keparoo/casting-agency/README.md

 - General:

   - Route for getting a specific actor.
-  - Roles authorized : Casting Assistant,Casting Director,Executive Producer.
+  - Roles authorized : Casting Assistant, Casting Director, Executive Producer
+  - Returns a 404 if actor is not found

 - Sample: `curl http://127.0.0.1:5000/actors/1`